therealbstern/apcupsd/doc/manual/manual.rst

 *ups-name*
     is the name of the UPS as specified in the configuration file (not the name in the EEPROM).
-For version 3.8.2, this is always set to { Default}

 *connected*
     is 1 if apcupsd is connected to the UPS